-The Group has limited exposure to interest rate risk because the debt issued to Equitix Fund VI Finco Ltd have fixed interest rates of 11%.
+The Group has limited exposure to interest rate risk because the debt issued to Equitix Fund VI Finco Ltd have an interest rate ranging from 7% to 11%.

 Performance risk management

 Performance risk management refers to the risk that the underlying project companies will not perform in line with expectations, and as such the Company will not receive forecast cash flows as expected.
 This risk is mitigated through the contractual structure of the projects, whereby deductions or non-performance are passed down to the facilities manager, operations and maintenance provider or construction subcontractors.